-The appropriate employment agreement for your new employee will depend upon the industry that your business belongs to.
+The appropriate employment agreement for your new employee will depend upon the industry in which your business belongs.
 The employment agreement should set out any industry standards such as safety standards and the industry award for the employed position.

 How we can help

 Business Kitz has a range of comprehensive employment agreement templates available for purchase including:

 If you require legal advice or have any questions regarding engaging employees in Australia, please do not hesitate to contact Legal Kitz by phone on 1300 988 954 or by email at firstname.lastname@example.org.